 Single File or Table Restore

 This is the fastest and simplest restore you can run.
-If you know exactly what went you want to restore and don’t want to roll back your entire site to a previous backup, this option is for you.
+If you know exactly what you want to restore and don’t want to roll back your entire site to a previous backup, this option is for you.

 Example: You were editing a theme’s files when you accidentally deleted the CSS file causing the theme to break.
 Rather than restore your whole site or even the entire theme folder, use the backup browser functionality to restore the specific CSS file you deleted.